List of people banned from Major League Baseball: Banned under Commissioner Landis

-Landis banned a total of nineteen people during his tenure, more than all of his successors combined.
-Of the nineteen, two were re-instated by Landis, one was re-instated by a successor and sixteen remain banned.
+Landis banned a total of nineteen people during his tenure, five more than all of his successors combined.
+Of the nineteen, two were re-instated by Landis, one was re-instated by a successor, and the other sixteen remained banned until well after their deaths.
 As a condition of accepting the Commissioner's post, Landis demanded and got nearly unlimited power to sanction every person employed in the major leagues, from owners to batboys.
 In practice, Landis only meted out punishment for serious off-field transgressions he believed were a threat to the image and/or integrity of the game.
 Disciplinary action for the on-field behavior of players, coaches and managers remained the responsibility of the respective league presidents, as it had been prior to the creation of the Commissioner's office.